justlostintime/GambasShell/README.md

 # GambasShell
-Gambas shell gsh for linux
+Gambas shell gsh for linux required Gambas3 3.14.90 or higher

 Only the Ubuntu version/linux mint have been well tested so far.
 So be careful with the other.
 Please report any issues thanks.